misk-jsd2/02-data-types/README.md

   ```
   `typeof()` returns a string with the type of the operand, or expression of the object you're looking at.

-  >Note: At this point we haven't explained exactly what objects are.
+[comment]: <> (  >Note: At this point we haven't explained exactly what objects are.
 Provide a brief overview of objects as a collection of properties, and of a property as an association between a key and a value.
-Objects in JavaScript are used in two ways:
+Objects in JavaScript are used in two ways:)

-    >1.
-As simple structured data store, similar to arrays—the main difference being that instead of accessing values by index, we access them by a key.
+[comment]: <> (    >1.
+As simple structured data store, similar to arrays—the main difference being that instead of accessing values by index, we access them by a key.)

-    >2.
-As a fundamental programming paradigm that helps us structure and categorize our code.
+[comment]: <> (    >2.
+As a fundamental programming paradigm that helps us structure and categorize our code.)

-  >More about objects in the second half of this class.
+[comment]: <> (  >More about objects in the second half of this class.)

 #### Part 2: Numbers